I hope you’ll agree with me when I say: an engineer’s life is not possible without a good laptop… or is it?

 - Which software mostly they use?

-- What are the minimum requirements of that software?
+- What are the minimum requirements of the software what they use?

-- Which OS is the convenient according to them?
+- Which OS is the more convenient and productive according to them?

 - Where they mostly use the laptops?

 - What is the ideal screen size according to their need?

 - How much battery-backup do they want?